FirazKhan/Stats-and-Data-Science-Applications/README.md

 ---

 **Note**: This project demonstrates professional data science practices suitable for academic coursework and real-world applications.
+The `renv::install()` workflow ensures that all collaborators use exactly the same package versions for maximum reproducibility.